 Rick and Tonya Antle – Paying it Forward

-Rick Antle is the CEO of agricultural giant Tanimura & Antle.
+Rick Antle was the leader of agricultural giant Tanimura & Antle.
 Tonya is best known for blazing the trail for organic produce as VP of Marketing at Earthbound Farms, and is now a community volunteer.
-They are CFMC donor advised fund holders and Legacy Society members and give back in many ways.
+They use their CFMC donor advised fund to give to the causes that matter most to them and gave back in many ways.

 What does philanthropy mean to you?

 To give of yourself through your time, your talent and/or your treasure.
 We need volunteers that can contribute the gift of time.
 We also need volunteers that can share their talents and when community members can give financially that’s wonderful too.
 Everyone, no matter your age, education and economic status can be a philanthropist.
 The perfect example is MC Gives!